 My experience has been that the misunderstanding surrounding the nature of 12 steps has led some professionals to dismiss the validity of the therapeutic value within them.
 I often combine neuroscience and the ‘cycle of addiction’ to clients and therapists and invite them to see the similarities in the description of the illness, disease, or condition which we call addiction.

 Whatever way in which this is described it seems that healing will always be a matter of finding a deeper sense of self, God, or Higher Power.
-Perhaps returning to sanity is about re discovering our innate true nature and that the steps rather than giving us that, allow us to recognise and discard what is not?
+Perhaps returning to sanity is about re discovering our innate nature and that the steps rather than giving us something new, allow us to recognise and embrace what has been lost.

 For information on options for 12 step and other treatment models, contact us